ymao21/ymao21/README.md

 **About**

-Data science and machine learning engineer with a background in software engineering and finance.
+Data science and machine learning engineer with experience in software engineering and finance.
 I like building useful things with data, from predictive models and ML workflows to full-stack applications.

 **Pronouns:** She/Her/Hers